-Line 37c - Write this beneficiary's share of expenses for federally tax-exempt investments to the extent that the deduction of these items was disallowed under the Internal Revenue Code (IRC), Sections 171, 265 and 280C.
+Line 37c - Write this beneficiary's share of expenses to the extent that the deduction of these items was disallowed under the Internal Revenue Code (IRC), Sections 171, 265 and 280C.

 Line 37d - Write this beneficiary's share of the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341.